Cray-HPE/docs-csm/troubleshooting/known_issues/ims_images_orphaned_in_s3.md

 - The latest CSM documentation RPM must be installed on the node where the procedure is being performed.
     - See [Check for latest documentation](../../update_product_stream/README.md#check-for-latest-documentation).
-- Ensure thre is an environment variable `CRAY_CREDENTIALS` pointing to an authentication token.
+- Ensure there is an environment variable `CRAY_CREDENTIALS` pointing to an authentication token.
     - See [Authenticate an Account with the Command Line](../../operations/security_and_authentication/Authenticate_an_Account_with_the_Command_Line.md).

 ## Fix